ginpei/docker-rails-example/README.md

 1. Prepare a directory for the app
 2. Run `rails new` in Docker
-3. Build an image for your app where gems are installed
+3. Describe an image for your app where gems are installed
 4. Database configuration
 5. Prepare Docker component file with database specification
 6. Ignore database files